heiner/dylaniki/Suze_(The_Cough_Song).md

 Many of the things that are written in as hammer-ons or pull-offs in the tab, are really just the almost inevitable result of changing chords at breakneck speed.
-Don’t bother too much about it; if you are able to play it at the correct speed, the effects will come out in any case.
+Don't bother too much about it; if you are able to play it at the correct speed, the effects will come out in any case.

 Capo 4th fret